 For virtual interviews: Check your connectivity and surrounding environment

-With the coronavirus pandemic, many organizations have their employees working remotely.
-There is also a growing trend of candidates being interviewed virtually or over the phone.
+Since the pandemic, many companies have moved to virtual interviews.
 With this new setup, it is essential to showcase soft skills such as self-motivation and communication and demonstrate your comfort level using technology to connect.
 Be sure to check your phone reception, internet bandwidth and hardware or software requirements to ensure a smooth audio/video call for your interview.
 Avoid taking such calls from a coffee shop or a place where background noise levels may be high.

 Be punctual and dress for the job you want